kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Threat:

-A custom Namespace-to-PolicyServer mapping is not updated when PolicyServers or Namespaces are added/removed, leading to policies being scheduled on unintended PolicyServers or becoming unschedulable.
+A custom Namespace-to-PolicyServer mapping is not updated when PolicyServers or Namespaces are added or removed, leading to policies being scheduled on unintended PolicyServers or becoming unschedulable.

 Mitigation: